MorgothCreator/VerilogUtilIP/README.md

 Here is a bunch of util IPs

-All IPs from this project are licensed under GPL license.
+All IPs from this project are licensed under GPL license until othervice is specified.